AnyaPanf/exadel-server-part/README.md

 # Exadel server part

-Server part for Exadl project providing routing and keeping the data base of uploaded files.
+Server part for Exadel project providing routing and keeping the data base of uploaded files.

 ## Technologies
 - JavaScript